 The primary communities served by both Capital One and Discover comprise lower-risk low-income and middle-income consumers who have been underserved by other large financial firms.
 The merged company will presumably continue to seek to attract and maintain such consumers, while also potentially expanding into other market segments.
 Indeed, the new company may better serve such communities.
 This could be achieved through synergies that would enable it to invest in innovation and thereby offer better products at a lower cost.
-In addition, the combined firm plans to issue debit cards on its own proprietary network, enabling it to offer enhanced products to consumers (because it will not be subject to the price controls and routing requirements imposed on debit-card issuers subject to the Durbin amendment and related regulations).
+In addition, the combined firm plans to issue debit cards on its own proprietary network, enabling it to offer enhanced products to consumers (because it will not be subject to the price controls and routing requirements imposed on debit card issuers subject to the Durbin amendment and related regulations).
 For example, the company should be better able to market no-fee, no-minimum-balance bank accounts to underserved low- and middle-income consumers.
-Furthermore, by combining some credit-card operations, the new entity should benefit from scale economies and the ability to cross-market products.
+Furthermore, by combining some credit card operations, the new entity should benefit from scale economies and the ability to cross-market products.

 On the competition side, the relevant markets are, broadly, banking (deposits and loans) and payments (card issuance and acceptance, and network facilitation).
-With respect to the former, the combined company would be the sixth-largest bank in the United States by assets, and roughly one-quarter the size of JPMorgan Chase (the nation's largest bank).8 If the relevant market is large banks with national reach, the merger will plausibly result in an increase in competition, as the new entity will have greater scope and scale, enabling it to compete more effectively with other large national banks.
+With respect to the former, the combined company would be the sixth-largest bank in the United States by assets, and roughly one-quarter the size of JPMorgan Chase (the nation's largest bank).
+If the relevant market is large banks with national reach, the merger will plausibly result in an increase in competition, as the new entity will have greater scope and scale, enabling it to compete more effectively with other large national banks.

-With respect to credit-card issuance: recent figures suggest that Capital One and Discover combined would be the largest holder of credit-card debt in the nation, accounting for nearly 22% of outstanding credit-card loans by dollar amount.
+Regarding credit card issuance: recent figures suggest that Capital One and Discover combined would be the largest holder of credit card debt in the nation, accounting for nearly 22% of outstanding credit card loans by dollar amount.
 Even so, and contrary to claims made by some critics of the proposed merger, there is no reason to believe this would harm competition.
-The increase in market share for credit-card debt would not trigger thresholds inviting close scrutiny under federal bank-merger guidelines, or the 2023 Federal Trade Commission
+The increase in market share for credit card debt would not trigger thresholds inviting close scrutiny under federal bank-merger guidelines, or the 2023 Federal Trade Commission (FTC) and U.S. Justice Department (DOJ) merger guidelines.
+Moreover, as the company notes in its filing with the regulators: